-Writing Adjunct 0.2 hour lecture, 0.9 hour laboratory Corequisite: ENGL 1, 105, 801A or 801B.
+Writing Adjunct

-This course is a study of writing strategies that supplements ENGL 1, 105 and 801A-B, offering individualized instruction in all phases of the writing process (planning, writing, revision, editing) and helps improve skills in the conventions of writing English: grammar, usage, punctuation, spelling and mechanics.
+0.2 hour lecture, 0.9 hour laboratory Corequisite: ENGL 1, 105, 801A or 801B.
+Grading: credit/no credit This course is a study of writing strategies that supplements ENGL 1, 105 and 801A-B, offering individualized instruction in all phases of the writing process (planning, writing, revision, editing) and helps improve skills in the conventions of writing English: grammar, usage, punctuation, spelling and mechanics.